Self-Jailbreaking: Language Models Can Reason Themselves Out of Safety Alignment After Benign Reasoning Training: Self-Jailbreaking

 \textbf{Universal phenomenon of self-jailbreaking.} \Cref{fig:selfjb-models} demonstrates that self-jailbreaking occurs systematically across diverse reasoning language models.
 While base models exhibit consistently low attack success rates (ASR < 5\%), their reasoning counterparts show dramatically elevated ASRs ranging from 60\% to 95\% on the \strongreject benchmark.
 Critically, self-jailbreaking accounts for a substantial portion of the successful attacks, with portions between 20-60\% of successes across evaluated models.

-Notably, self-jailbreaking can happen for (i) different \textit{base model families} including Qwen, Llama, and Phi-4; (ii) different \textit{model sizes} range from 0.6B to 32B parameters; (iii) different \textit{reasoning training regimes} such as DeepSeek-R1-distilled \citep{guo2025deepseek} and s1.1 model series \citep{muennighoff2025s1} that are trained with supervised fine-tuning, UniReason \citep{huan2025doesmathreasoningimprove} and Nemotron \citep{liu2025prorl} models that are trained with only reinforcement learning, and Phi-4-mini \citep{xu2025phi} that combines both; and (iv) different \textit{training mixture} such as code reasoning for RStar-Coder \citep{prithivMLmods2024rstar} and math reasoning for the rest.
+Notably, self-jailbreaking can happen for (i) different \textit{base model families} including Qwen, Llama, and Phi-4; (ii) different \textit{model sizes} range from 0.6B to 32B parameters; (iii) different \textit{reasoning training regimes} such as DeepSeek-R1-distilled \citep{guo2025deepseek} and s1.1 model series \citep{muennighoff2025s1} that are trained with supervised fine-tuning, UniReason \citep{huan2025doesmathreasoningimprove} and Nemotron \citep{liu2025prorl} models with only reinforcement learning, and Phi-4-mini \citep{xu2025phi} with both; and (iv) different \textit{training mixtures} such as Microsoft's code reasoning data \citep{liu2025rstarcoderscalingcompetitivecode} for RStar-Coder, 1k STEM and puzzle reasoning data for s1.1, and 47k math reasoning data samples of varying difficulty \citep{deepscaler2025,zeng2025simplerl} for UniReason.

 \textbf{Emergent nature of self-jailbreaking.} Self-jailbreaking is emergent because the behavior could not have been predicted from the math, STEM or code reasoning training data.
 For instance, we did \textit{not} encounter any of the frequent self-jailbreaking words/phrases such as ``maybe the user'', ``fiction'', ``hypothetical'', ``education'', and ``curious'' in s1.1's open-source training data.
 Note that RLMs such as s1.1 can already exhibit self-jailbreaking with only 1K training data.